 If you’re lucky enough to store your aircraft inside a protected hangar, you won’t have to worry about covering the aircraft, unless you’re particular about the paint job.
 However, if your plane is out in the elements over the winter months, do your best to cover the plane.
 Not only will this help protect it from rain, snow, and ice, but it will also help minimize the risk of fading paint due to prolonged sun exposure.
 Many companies manufacture and sell custom airplane covers that fit snuggly over smaller crafts so they are not damaged or blown off in high winds.
 Also, don’t forget the nuisance of bird droppings that can be corrosive to your paint if not removed for some time.

 Since most aviation grease fares well in lower temperatures, you don’t need to pick up a specialty grease.
 However, it’s a good idea to make sure everything is properly lubed up for the winter months.
 Clean up greased areas, and make sure things like hinges are protected from the dry winter air.
 In addition, greasing up engine components, wheel bearings, and linkages before you store the aircraft will prevent you from having to do it in the spring — that way you can get out there and fly right away!

 There are a few other things you should consider doing before storing your airplane, such as:

-- Chock the wheels front and back and release the parking brake.
-This will prevent the brake seizing on, whilst keeping the aircraft static.
+- Chock the front and back of the wheel and release the parking brake.
+This will prevent the brake from seizing on, whilst keeping the aircraft static.

 - Apply control locks.
 Use either external flying control surface locks or internal control braces to prevent the control surfaces from damaging themselves by crashing from one lock stop to the other whilst unattended.